Investment Thesis: FedEx (FDX)

 The Business: What do they do?

-I probably don’t need to write a lot to explain FedEx’s business.
+I probably don't need to write a lot to explain FedEx's business.
 FedEx Corporation provides transportation, e-commerce, and business services in the United States and internationally.
 It operates in four segments: FedEx Express, FedEx Ground, FedEx Freight, and FedEx Services.
 On an average day, they handle 3.6 million shipments.
 Even with revenue of $38 billions and operations in 220 countries, FedEx is still in its growth stage.
-As I highlighted in the summary post, here are some of the reasons I like Fedex –
+As I highlighted in the summary post, here are some of the reasons I like Fedex -- High barrier to entry: This is a capital intensive industry.
+Last year FedEx spent $2.8 billion, all the free cashflow generated for the year, in capital expenditure.
+Combining this high capital requirements with the formidable network that FedEx has built around the globe makes FedEx the dominant leader of the express transportation industry.

 - Global e-Commerce and ever improving standard of life: The global e-Commerce is still in early stages.
 As e-Commerce continues to grow, FedEx will benefit from this secular trend and need for moving the packages.
 Same theory applies to the ever improving standard of life and, therefore, more consumption.